 This principle is used to measure the thickness of ground layers with different stiffness properties.
 It can also be used to locate and roughly delineate inhomogeneities such as voids.

-There are two main methods used in surface wave exploration.
-The most common surface wave method in industry is called SASW testing.
-The other method uses an array of geophones and is generally called array methods (MASW).
-The field setup is shown in figure 36.
-Either a transient or continuous point source is used to generate Rayleigh waves, which are monitored by in-line receivers.
+Data Acquisition: The SASW field setup is shown in Figure 36.
+Either a transient or continuous point source is used to generate Rayleigh waves, which are monitored by two in-line receivers.
 The data acquisition system calculates the phase difference between the receiver signals.
 These phase data are processed later into the dispersion curve, which is modeled analytically to determine a compatible shear wave velocity profile for the site.
 The data acquisition system is discussed in more detail below.

 Figure 36.
 Basic configuration of Spectral Analysis Surface Waves measurements.